The ASU is by your side every step of the way - this information is for ASU members and delegates regarding the COVID-19 Pandemic.

 COVID-19 is a health and safety risk for employees.
 Employers have obligations to ensure, so far as is reasonably practicable, the health and safety of employees and others.

-Delegates should use the Coronavirus Workplace Checklist to ensure the safety of their workplace.
+Delegates can also use the Coronavirus Workplace Checklist to ensure the safety of their workplace.

 To find out more about the obligations employers have, download our full COVID-19 factsheet for ASU members.